h3.go (866 lines of code) (raw):

 }

-// IndexToString returns a Cell from a string.
-Should call c.IsValid() to check
+// IndexToString returns a string from a Cell.

 func IndexToString(i uint64) string {